Meditation: A simple, fast way to reduce stress

 Meditation can wipe away the day's stress, bringing with it inner peace.
 See how you can easily learn to practice meditation whenever you need it most.By Mayo Clinic Staff

-If stress has you anxious, tense and worried, consider trying meditation.
+If stress has you anxious, tense and worried, you might try meditation.
 Spending even a few minutes in meditation can help restore your calm and inner peace.

 Anyone can practice meditation.
-It's simple and inexpensive.
-And it doesn't require any special equipment.
+It's simple and doesn't cost much.
+And you don't need any special equipment.

-And you can practice meditation wherever you are — whether you're out for a walk, riding the bus, waiting at the doctor's office or even in the middle of a difficult business meeting.
+You can practice meditation wherever you are.
+You can meditate when you're out for a walk, riding the bus, waiting at the doctor's office or even in the middle of a business meeting.

-Meditation has been practiced for thousands of years.
-Meditation originally was meant to help deepen understanding of the sacred and mystical forces of life.
-These days, meditation is commonly used for relaxation and stress reduction.
+Meditation has been around for thousands of years.
+Early meditation was meant to help deepen understanding of the sacred and mystical forces of life.
+These days, meditation is most often used to relax and lower stress.

-Meditation is considered a type of mind-body complementary medicine.
-Meditation can produce a deep state of relaxation and a tranquil mind.
+Meditation is a type of mind-body complementary medicine.
+Meditation can help you relax deeply and calm your mind.

-During meditation, you focus your attention and eliminate the stream of jumbled thoughts that may be crowding your mind and causing stress.
-This process may result in enhanced physical and emotional well-being.
+During meditation, you focus on one thing.
+You get rid of the stream of thoughts that may be crowding your mind and causing stress.
+This process can lead to better physical and emotional well-being.

 Benefits of meditation

-And these benefits don't end when your meditation session ends.
-Meditation can help carry you more calmly through your day.
-And meditation may help you manage symptoms of certain medical conditions.
+These benefits don't end when your meditation session ends.
+Meditation can help take you more calmly through your day.
+And meditation may help you manage symptoms of some medical conditions.

 Meditation and emotional and physical well-being